developer-soni/cursor/README.md

 - **Font Awesome**: For icons
 - **Git & GitHub**: For version control and hosting
 - **MCP Tools**: For GitHub repository management and deployment
+  - Used for pushing files to GitHub
+  - Used for retrieving repository information
+  - Used for viewing commit history

 ## Installation